+Represents our share.
+Includes net revenue during lease up period, acquisition expenses and approximately \$78.3 million of construction cost and leasing commission accruals.
+Represents percentage leased as of August 4, 2014, includes leases with future commencement dates.
+As of June 30, 2014, this project was 74% placed in-service.
+This project has a construction loan.
 Investment to Date excludes approximately \$24.8 million of costs that were expensed in prior periods in connection with the suspension of development activities.
 Estimated Total Investment includes approximately \$230 million of interest capitalization.
-As of March 31, 2014, this property was 6% placed in-service.
+As of June 30, 2014, this property was 28% placed in-service.

-On April 11, 2014, the joint venture executed a lease for 714,000 square feet of this 61-story, 1.4 million square foot Class A office tower.
-This project was (formerly Transbay Tower).
-The Estimated Total enable us to maintain our REIT qualification.
-We seek to maximize income from our existing properties by maintaining quality standards for our properties that promote high occupancy rates and permit increases in rental rates while reducing tenant turnover and controlling operating expenses.
+Contractual rental revenue, recoveries from tenants, other income from operations, available cash balances and draws on our Operating Partnership's Unsecured Line of Credit are our principal sources of capital used to pay operating contractual reliant revenue, recoveries from tenans, other income from operations, available cash balances and unaws on our Operating Pathersing's Unsecured Line of Creten are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to capital used to pay operating properties that promote high occupancy rates and permit increases in rental rates while reducing tenant turnover and controlling operating expenses.
 Our sources of revenue also include third-party fees generated by our property management, leasing, and development and construction businesses, as well as the sale of assets from time to time.
 We believe our revenue, together with our cash balances and proceeds from financing activities, will continue to provide the necessary funds for our short-term liquidity needs.